contentful/slash-developers/docs/ios/index.md

 [This guide](/developers/api-demo/swift/) is the perfect starting point to learn how to make calls to Contentful APIs, explains what responses look like, and suggest next steps.

-### Getting started with the Content Delivery API SDK and Swift
+### Getting started with the Content Delivery API SDK and iOS

-These tutorials will walk you through the first steps using the Content Delivery API with a Java application.
+These tutorials will walk you through the first steps using the Content Delivery API with an iOS application.

 [View the Objective-C tutorial](/developers/docs/ios/tutorials/using-delivery-api-on-ios/)